hetznercloud/cli/README.md

 ### Build manually

-If you have Go installed, you can build and install the `hcloud` program with:
+If you have Go installed, you can build and install the latest version of `hcloud` with:

-    go get -u github.com/hetznercloud/cli/cmd/hcloud
+    go install github.com/hetznercloud/cli/cmd/hcloud@latest

 ## Getting Started